-However, Lewis' (2003) study of more than 20,000 White respondents and 3,800 Black respondents from 1973 to 2000 reveals that even after controlling for religion, religiosity, and demographics, Blacks are approximately 4 to 8 percentage points more likely than Whites (of similar religious and demographic traits) to disapprove of homosexuality.
-In fact, Lewis finds that religious affiliation, religiosity, age, education and gender all had a greater impact on White attitudes than it did for Blacks' attitudes on homosexuality.
-He concludes that Black-Whites differences on this issue may therefore be more strongly related to "black attitude formation" and their socialization process (75).
-Lewis, however, finds no distinctions between Blacks' and Whites' attitudes on sodomy laws, antigay discrimination, and civil liberties.
-Thus, racial differences only seem to emerge with regards to the issue of same sex marriage.
+However, Lewis's (2003) study of more than 20,000 white respondents and 3,800 black respondents from 1973 to 2000 reveals that even after controlling for religion, religiosity, and demographics, blacks are approximately 4 to 8 percentage points more likely than whites (of similar religious and demographic traits) to disapprove of homosexuality.
+In fact, Lewis finds that religious affiliation, religiosity, age, education, and gender all had a greater impact on white attitudes than they did for blacks' attitudes on homosexuality.
+He concludes that blackwhite differences on this issue may therefore be more strongly related to "black attitude formation" and their socialization process (Lewis 2003, 75).
+Lewis, however, finds no distinctions between blacks' and whites' attitudes on sodomy laws, antigay discrimination, and civil liberties.
+Thus, racial differences seem to emerge only with regard to the issue of same-sex marriage.

-Of particular relevance to the main question raised in this paper, Lewis and Gossett (2008) examine public opinion towards same-sex marriage in California from 1985-2006.
-Using field poll data, they conclude that cohort replacement explains most of the rise in public support for same sex marriage in California during this time period.
+Of particular relevance to the main question raised in this article, Lewis and Gossett (2008) examine public opinion toward same-sex marriage in California from 1985 to 2006.
+Using field poll data, they conclude that cohort replacement explains most of the rise in public support for same-sex marriage in California during this time period.
 That is, younger people tend to be more supportive of same-sex marriage than are older individuals.
 They also demonstrate that these attitude changes are concentrated in particular subgroups within the electorate.
-Partisans, the religious, and racial/ethnic minorities are the three groups who demonstrated the greatest amount of attitude change over these twenty-one years.
+Partisans, the religious, and racial/ethnic minorities are the three groups that demonstrated the greatest amount of attitude change over these twenty-one years.

-Lewis and Gossett (2008) further conclude that the growth in the level of support for same sex marriage amongst Blacks has not been commensurate with the growth in support amongst Whites, Latinos, and Asian Americans in California.
-These findings lend some credence to both the exit poll data on the Black vote on Proposition 8 as well as the media reports attributing the passage of Proposition 8 to Black voters.
-A similar rationale has been used to explain Latino attitudes towards same-sex marriage, given that the majority are Catholic in their religious affiliation and tend to be socially conservative.
+Lewis and Gossett (2008) further conclude that the growth in the level of support for same-sex marriage among blacks has not been commensurate with the growth in support among whites, Latinos, and Asian Americans in California.
+These findings lend some credence to both the exit poll data on the black vote on Proposition 8 as well as the media reports attributing the passage of Proposition 8 to black voters.
+A similar rationale has been used to explain Latino attitudes toward same-sex marriage, given that the majority are Catholic in their religious affiliation and tend to be socially conservative.
 Moreover, Latinos are rapidly identifying with the Evangelical Christian movement; in fact, it is the second largest religious group in the Latino community (Pew Research Center 2007).

-While a smaller percentage of voters supported Proposition 8 when compared to the amount of support garnered by Proposition 22 in 2000, 52 percent versus 61 percent, the majority of California voters still cast their ballots in favor of a ban on same sex marriage.
-Thus, Lewis and Gossett's optimism on the future of same sex marriage in California needs to be reassessed in light of the recent passage of Proposition 8.
-Given that they attributed cohort replacement as the primary driving force behind public attitude change from 1985-2006, how can the passage of Proposition 8 be explained?
-According to media reports, turnout in 2008 was particularly high amongst younger voters, first time voters, and racial/ethnic minorities.
-So in part, this may explain the 9-percentage point drop in support for a constitutional ban on same-sex marriage from 2000 to 2008.
-On the other hand, young Black voters who turned out to support Obama may have also voted in favor of Proposition 8.
+While a smaller percentage of voters supported Proposition 8 when compared to the amount of support garnered by Proposition 22 in 2000, 52 percent versus 61 percent, the majority of California voters still cast their ballots in favor of a ban on same-sex marriage.
+Thus, Lewis and Gossett's optimism on the future of same-sex marriage in California needs to be reassessed in light of the recent passage of Proposition 8.
+Given that they attributed cohort replacement as the primary driving force behind public attitude change from 1985 to 2006, how can the passage of Proposition 8 be explained?
+According to media reports, turnout in 2008 was particularly high among younger voters, first-time voters, and racial/ethnic minorities.
+So in part, this may explain the 9-percentage-point drop in support for a constitutional ban on same-sex marriage from 2000 to 2008.
+On the other hand, young black voters who turned out to support Obama may have also voted in favor of Proposition 8.

-Targeting California's Racial & Ethnic Minorities on Proposition 8
+Targeting California's Racial and Ethnic Minorities on Proposition 8